 We will stay in a local Pousada

-Today we drive to the town of Parnaiba, the gateway to the Parnaiba delta and the Lencois Maranhenses National Park.
+Today we drive to the town of Barreirinhas, the gateway to the Parnaiba delta and the Lencois Maranhenses National Park.

 We will stay the night in a local pousada.

-Today our adventure into the Lencois Maranhenses National Park begins; we head out in 4WD to the port (Porto dos Tatus), where we will take a speed boat to Tatoia, stopping off at some dunes and islands of the famous Parnaiba Delta.
+Today our adventure into the Lencois Maranhenses National Park begins; we head out in 4WD to the port, where we will take a boats to explore the delta, stopping off at some dunes and islands of the famous Parnaiba Delta.
 Seen from the sky, the meeting point of the Rio Parnaiba and the Atlantic Ocean looks like a giant puzzle, made up of 85 tiny islands.

 We will spend the night in a Pousada in Barreirinhas.